 All Chartered Psychologists (Clinical and Counselling) must be accredited by The British Psychological Society and the Health and Care Professional Council and anyone using this title must be fully qualified, registered with these professional bodies and adhere to their ethical and professional codes of practice.

 Sometimes, as a result of life experiences, you can get stuck in unhelpful patterns of feeling, thinking and behaviour.
 This might develop into vicious cycles.
 Cognitive Behavioural Therapy (CBT) is a psychotherapeutic approach which aims to modify these patterns any unhelpful beliefs underlying them.

 Humans are very social beings and we need good quality relationships to maintain our mental health and wellbeing.
 Interpersonal Psychotherapy (IPT) focuses on improving the quality of relationships to ensure all of your needs are being met.
 It focuses on patterns of communication and it is particularly useful following significant changes to your social network such as loss, retirement or an ongoing dispute with a significant other.

 Therapy is not done to you.
 A therapist works with you, in collaboration.
 Therapy offers a safe space to explore, process and discover better ways to manage your difficulties.

-Dr Liza Morton is available for consultation at One Allan Park Wellbeing Clinic on Mondays and Tuesdays each week.
-Please call the clinic on 01786 359 188 to make an appointment or to explore further.
+Dr Liza Morton is available for consultation at One Allan Park Wellbeing Clinic on Mondays and Tuesdays.
+Call the clinic on 01786 359 188 for more information.